Package insert / prescribing information

-If Carbidopa and Levodopa Tablets 10 mg/100 mg are used, dosage may be initiated with one tablet three or four times a day.
+If carbidopa and levodopa 10 mg/100 mg is used, dosage may be initiated with one tablet three or four times a day.
 However, this will not provide an adequate amount of carbidopa for many patients.
-Dosage may be increased by one tablet every day or every other day until a total of eight tablets (2 tablets q.i.d.) is reached.
+Dosage may be increased by one tablet every day or every other day until a total of eight tablets (2 tablets four times a day) is reached.

 How to Transfer Patients from Levodopa

-Because both therapeutic and adverse responses occur more rapidly with carbidopa and levodopa than with levodopa alone, patients should be monitored closely during the dose adjustment period.
+Because both therapeutic and adverse responses occur more rapidly with this combination product than with levodopa alone, patients should be monitored closely during the dose adjustment period.
 Specifically, involuntary movements will occur more rapidly with carbidopa and levodopa than with levodopa.
 The occurrence of involuntary movements may require dosage reduction.
 Blepharospasm may be a useful early sign of excess dosage in some patients.

 Addition of Other Antiparkinsonian Medications

-Standard drugs for Parkinson's disease, other than levodopa without a decarboxylase inhibitor, may be used concomitantly while Carbidopa and Levodopa Tablets are being administered, although dosage adjustments may be required.
+Standard drugs for Parkinson's disease, other than levodopa without a decarboxylase inhibitor, may be used concomitantly while carbidopa and levodopa is being administered, although dosage adjustments may be required.

 Interruption of Therapy

-Sporadic cases of hyperpyrexia and confusion have been associated with dose reductions and withdrawal of Carbidopa and Levodopa Tablets.
-Patients should be observed carefully if abrupt reduction or discontinuation of Carbidopa and Levodopa Tablets is required, especially if the patient is receiving neuroleptics.
-(See WARNINGS.)
+Sporadic cases of hyperpyrexia and confusion have been associated with dose reductions and withdrawal of carbidopa and levodopa.
+Patients should be observed carefully if abrupt reduction or discontinuation of carbidopa and levodopa is required, especially if the patient is receiving neuroleptics (see WARNINGS).